 How to Boil Chicken

-Boiling Food in an Instant Pot
+Boiling Meat in Instant Pot

 A great example of how this work amazingly well would be to cook a frozen roast in Instant Pot to fall apart delicious.
 Another plus to using this high pressure steaming method is that you don’t lose nutrients as you would if cooking it for 2-3 times as long in liquid.
 Because of this you maintain the flavor too, and it will have a better overall texture.